danielsaidi/website_danielsaidi/collections/_posts/2012/2012-11-13-oredev-2012-day-3-summary.md

 trial mode to all his apps from start, but disabled it at first.
 When an app was high on the charts, he disabled the trial mode.
 When the apps started to drop, he could simply enable the trial mode again, to attract new users.
-He also suggested give-aways with a twist...perhaps adding some bonus content for users who paid for the app after trying it out.
+He also suggested give-aways with a twist, like adding bonus content for users who paid for the app after trying it out.

 Gergely advised us to **abuse** the system in any way possible.
-For instance, the marketplace keywords could initially be abused to get high search ranks...and he sure did abuse that.
-If you see a feature that you like, but can't understand how it is done...have a look at the source code.
-Wow, is nothing sacred? :)
+For instance, the marketplace keywords could initially be abused to get high search ranks...and he sure did.
+If you see a feature that you like, but can't understand how it is done, "just have a look at the source code".

-Besides this, Gergely also had some more morally defendable advices, like working a lot with localization, both in the app and the Marketplace material (including the images).
+Besides this, he also had some more morally defendable advices, like focusing on localization, both in the app and the Marketplace material (including the images).
 One of his apps was actually translated for all available languages in the Marketplace.
 Kudos!

 To sum up, watch this session.
 Then watch it again.
 Thanks Gergely!

 ## Lars Vogel – Whats hot in Android 4.0 + 1

-I am just starting Android development, so this talk went over my head, since it focused on what's new in Android 4.0.
+I'm just starting Android development, so this talk went over my head, since it focused on what's new in Android 4.0.
 It was very well-presented talk, but I was lost from the start.

-Lars talked about news in the project generator, emulator improvements (host GPU and Open GL support, x86 virtualization etc) the new Gradle build system and how you now have one single API for phones and tablets, instead of the previous two.
+Lars talked about news in the project generator, emulator improvements (host GPU, Open GL support, x86 virtualization etc), the new Gradle build system and how you now have one single API for phones and tablets, instead of the previous two.

-Last also talked about new components, like the ActionBar, Fragments, GridLayout (do not use table layout anymore), drag activities, TextureView etc.
+He also talked about new components, like the `ActionBar`, `Fragments`, `GridLayout` (do not use table layout anymore), drag activities, `TextureView` etc.

 If you're into Android, I'm sure you'll find this talk very informative.